huguosheng/huguosheng.github.io/content/authors/admin/_index.md

 ##### Recruitment
 ---
 I am looking for prospective PhD students, visiting students, and interns for the 2025 entry.
 Research topics will focus on computer vision and model acceleration.
-Studentships (University-level, Faculty-level, CDTs, CSC and others) are available for both home and international students.
+Scholarships (University-level, Faculty-level, CDTs, CSC and others) are available for both home and international students.
 Feel free to drop me an email to discuss these opportunities!

 </div>